cashTangoTangoCash/orgFixLinks/README.md

     links, and tags

 The script is a command line utility to be used in the terminal.
+Currently it is known to run in the Ubuntu OS only.

 ## Warnings and State of Development
 **WARNING** this python script is amateur work

 **WARNING** bugs are still regularly appearing.
-Comprehensively testing this code is not easy; there is now a test script.
+Comprehensively testing this code is not easy; there is now a test script: orgFixLinksTests.py.
+Please resolve any bugs found via running the test script before running orgFixLinks.py.

-**WARNING** it can screw up your org files (backup first;
+**WARNING** it can screw up your files.
+Please first backup your files.
-dry run mode first)

 **WARNING** it does not recognize all possible org file characteristics and may trample them (backup first; dry run mode first)

-**WARNING** org mode can change and this script can break as a result
+**WARNING** org mode in emacs can change and this script can break as a result

 **WARNING** intended for experienced users only

-**WARNING** script does not test itself; there is a separate script with tests.

 **WARNING** tags that are all caps are changed to all lowercase; if you know python, this is easy to change